-African American skin is more prone to hyperpigmentation, acne, and dryness.
+Dark skin is more prone to hyperpigmentation, acne, and dryness.
 For this reason, it’s important for us to find products that cater specifically to our unique needs.
-This article will highlight some of the best facial products for African American skin types!
+This article will highlight some of the best facial products for African-American skin types!

 Get this at Nordstroms [This is a black-owned product]

 Soothe melanin-rich skin with Buttah's facial moisturizer designed to hydrate the African American skin, while imparting a radiant glow.

 While many people think that black skin doesn’t need sunscreen, this isn’t true!
 In fact, African Americans are at risk for sun damage just like everyone else.

 Make sure to choose a sunscreen that’s specifically designed for dark skin tones, and look for ingredients like zinc oxide and titanium dioxide.
 If you’re using a skin journal, you can keep track of the products you’ve tried and monitor your results.

 Shop: Product [This is a black-owned product]

 Sunscreen Spf 30 Made By Women Of Color For People Of Color, Because We Get Sunburned Too.

 There are many different types of face serums out there, each with its own unique purpose.
 For example, some may help improve elasticity or firmness, while others can even be used as acne treatments!